1987–88 Chicago Bulls season: Off-season

+Regular season

-The Bulls won their first four games of the regular season, but posted a five-game losing streak after a 15–7 start, and held a 27–18 record at the All-Star break.
+With the addition of Pippen and Grant, the Bulls won their first four games of the regular season, but posted a five-game losing streak after a 15–7 start to the season, and later on held a 27–18 record at the All-Star break.
 At mid-season, the team traded Sedale Threatt to the SuperSonics in exchange for Sam Vincent.
 The Bulls posted a six-game winning streak in April, and finished in second place in the Central Division with a 50–32 record, earning the third seed in the Eastern Conference.

 Michael Jordan led the league in scoring averaging 35.0 points, 5.5 rebounds, 5.9 assists, 3.2 steals and 1.6 blocks per game, shot .535 in field-goal percentage, and was named the NBA Most Valuable Player of the Year, and also named the NBA Defensive Player of the Year; he was also named to the All-NBA First Team, and to the NBA All-Defensive First Team.
-In addition, Charles Oakley averaged 12.4 points and 13.0 rebounds per game, while Vincent contributed 13.0 points and 8.4 assists per game in 29 games with the Bulls after the trade, Dave Corzine provided the team with 10.1 points, 6.6 rebounds and 1.2 blocks per game, and Brad Sellers contributed 9.5 points per game.
+In addition, Charles Oakley averaged 12.4 points and 13.0 rebounds per game, while Vincent contributed 13.0 points and 8.4 assists per game in 29 games after the trade, Dave Corzine provided the team with 10.1 points, 6.6 rebounds and 1.2 blocks per game, and Brad Sellers contributed 9.5 points per game.
 Off the bench, Pippen averaged 7.9 points, 3.8 rebounds and 1.2 steals per game, while Grant provided with 7.7 points and 5.5 rebounds per game, John Paxson contributed 7.9 points and 3.7 assists per game, and Mike Brown averaged 4.3 points and 3.5 rebounds per game.

-During the NBA All-Star weekend, in which the Bulls hosted at the Chicago Stadium in Chicago, Illinois, Jordan was selected for the 1988 NBA All-Star Game, as a member of the Eastern Conference All-Star team; Jordan scored 40 points along with 8 rebounds, 4 steals and 4 blocks, and was named the NBA All-Star Game Most Valuable Player, as the Eastern Conference defeated the Western Conference, 138–133.
+During the NBA All-Star weekend at the Chicago Stadium in Chicago, Jordan was selected for the 1988 NBA All-Star Game, as a member of the Eastern Conference All-Star team.
+Jordan scored 40 points along with 8 rebounds, 4 steals and 4 blocks, and was named the NBA All-Star Game Most Valuable Player, as the Eastern Conference defeated the Western Conference, 138–133.
 In addition, Jordan also won the NBA Slam Dunk Contest for the second consecutive year; Pippen was also selected for the Slam Dunk Contest, but did not participate.
 Head coach Doug Collins finished tied in third place in Coach of the Year voting.

-In the Eastern Conference First Round of the 1988 NBA playoffs, the Bulls defeated the Cleveland Cavaliers in five games, but lost to the Detroit Pistons in five games in the Eastern Conference Semi-finals.
-The Pistons would reach the NBA Finals for the first time, but would lose in seven games to the defending NBA champion Los Angeles Lakers.
+The Bulls finished second in the NBA in home-game attendance behind the Pistons, with an attendance of 740,411 at the Chicago Stadium during the regular season.